-The Provost's office prepares this report to comply with the Jeanne Cleary Disclosure of Campus Security Policy and Crimes Statistics Act of 1998.
+The Safety Director prepares this report to comply with the Jeanne Cleary Disclosure of Campus Security Policy and Crimes Statistics Act of 1998.
 This report is prepared in cooperation with local law enforcement agencies responsible for providing service to our campus locations along with faculty and staff.
 Campus crime, arrest and referral statistics include those reported to Minnesota West deans, designated campus security authority, and local law enforcement agencies.
 Minnesota West does not have any law enforcement or public safety employees on campus.

 The annual report includes reported crimes alleged to have occurred on the campus, at facilities owned or leased by Minnesota West and/or recognized student organizations and the immediately adjacent surrounding public area.
-In order to accurately report crimes alleged to have occurred on public areas immediately adjacent to the campus, the Provost's office annually requests crime statistics from local law enforcement agencies.
-A record of these inquiries is housed in the Provost's office.
+In order to accurately report crimes alleged to have occurred on public areas immediately adjacent to the campus, the Safety Director annually requests crime statistics from local law enforcement agencies.
+A record of these inquiries is housed with the Safety Director.